rednafi/rednafi.com/content/python/implement_traceroute.md

     - Shell
 ---

-I was watching this amazing lightning [talk][storytelling-with-traceroute] by [Karla Burnett][karla-burnett] and wanted to understand how `traceroute` works in UNIX.
+I was watching this amazing lightning talk[^1] by Karla Burnett and wanted to understand how `traceroute` works in Unix.
 Traceroute is a tool that shows the route of a network packet from your computer to another computer on the internet.
 It also tells you how long it takes for the packet to reach each stop along the way.

 It's useful when you want to know more about how your computer connects to other computers on the internet.
 For example, if you want to visit a website, your computer sends a request to the website’s server, which is another computer that hosts the website.
 But the request doesn’t go directly from your computer to the server.
 It has to pass through several other devices, such as routers, that help direct the traffic on the internet.
 These devices are called hops.
 Traceroute shows you the list of hops that your request goes through, and how long it takes for each hop to respond.
 This can help you troubleshoot network problems, such as slow connections or unreachable websites.

 This is how you usually use `traceroute`: